 According to AdExchanger’s story, BidMotion and Hydrane claimed that they’ve purchased the majority of Ads from ad exchanges like MoPub.
-When Uber asked MoPub, Twitter-owned exchange said it was “unaware of any such purchases.”
+When Uber asked MoPub, a Twitter-owned exchange said it was “unaware of any such purchases.”

 The number of daily clicks on Uber ads from the apps reported by YouAppi exceeded the daily active users (DAUs) of the apps.
 For instance, a flashlight app with 54,735 DAUs got 55,430 clicks for Uber.
-Why would a user click an add to install the same app again and again?
+Why would a user click on an ad to install the same app again and again?

 A brand suing the vendors is a rare occurrence in adtech.
-Though we can’t say the verdict, the company will find it hard to track and get the names of 100s of unknown third-parties.
+Though we can’t say the verdict, the company will find it hard to track and get the names of 100s of unknown third parties.
 Don’t believe us?
 Read this story then.

-For a publisher or an advertiser, it all comes down to vendors they partner with.
+For a publisher or an advertiser, it all comes down to the vendors they partner with.
 If you partner with the right ones, they’ll ensure you’re free from fraud by constantly tracking the supply chain.